A-Roll; Recovery Efforts Continue at Site of Submerged Vehicle in Search for Missing Soldiers

-U.S. Army soldiers from the 1st Armored Brigade Combat Team, 3rd Infantry Division, along with Lithuanian Armed Forces personnel and emergency services, continue recovery efforts for a U.S. Army M88 Hercules recovery vehicle submerged under several meters of water in a swamp near a training area in Pabradė, Lithuania, March 30, 2025.
+U.S. Navy Lt. j.g.
+Ehrick Costello, Officer In Charge of the diving team, U.S. Army 1st Lt.
+Kyla Blackshear, Physician Assistant, 3rd Battalion 69th Armor Regiment, explain their roles in the continuation of recovery efforts for a U.S. Army M88 Hercules recovery vehicle submerged under several meters of water in a swamp near a training area in Pabradė, Lithuania, March 30, 2025.
 (U.S. Army video by Staff Sgt.
 Rose Di Trolio)

 |Date Taken: